USFWS/secas/_posts/2024-11-22-Another-Blueprint-workshop-series-wrapped-up.md

   float: right
 ---

 Earlier this month, SECAS finished up yet another round of workshops to review the Southeast Conservation Blueprint.
-This year, we hosted 13 workshops--and for the first time, they covered the entire Blueprint geography in one year, including the full Caribbean and offshore marine!

 First, I want to extend a huge, emphatic thank-you to the 176 people from 85 different organizations who attended.
 One of my favorite takeaways from this year's series is that 86 of those people and 26 of those organizations had never been involved in the Blueprint before!
 We're thrilled to have reached so many new folks alongside many long-time partners.
 Whether you just came to listen to the overview, asked questions, or provided detailed feedback, we are really grateful that you took time away from your busy schedule to make your mark on the Blueprint and share your expertise.